rupeshshewalkar/awk-sed/README.md

     - "-f " is used provide action and pattern from file inside of awk commandline
     - "-F" is used to give field seperaters.
 By default it is space
     - "-v" is used to define variable which used in awk's action like `awk -v number=3 '{print $1, number}'`

+ ###***3.
+Specifying field and record separators with variables***

+- In awk, two important patterns are specified by the keywords "BEGIN" and "END".
+These two words specify actions to be taken before any lines are read, and after the last line is read.
+The AWK program below:

+      awk 'BEGIN { print "---------This start of file---------------" } { print $0 } END { print "-------This end of file------------------" }' dukeyourk.txt

+      ---------This start of file---------------
+      The grand old Duke of York
+      He had ten thousand men
+      He marched them up to the top of the hill
+      And he marched them down again
+      And when they were up they were up
+      And when they were down they were down
+      And when they were only half-way up
+      They were neither up nor down
+      -------This end of file------------------

+-